blinard-BIOINFO/NCBITaxonomy/README.md

 * Postgresql server (Java code should be compatible with other SGBDs after adapting COPY statements in `update_taxonomy.sh` and the SQL schema in `taxonomy_schema.sql`)
 * ADMIN or COPY rights associated to your SGBD user/role to copy NCBI dumps to your local database.
 * Java JDK 1.8

+## HOW TO USE

+**Its main purpose is the treatment of very large lists of species names, sequence identifiers and the export of large chunks of taxonomic data.**
+**Basically, the idea is 1) load the full NCBI taxonomy tree in memory and 2) rapidly query this tree using a list of input queries**

+**Good approach:**
+Build a list of thousands of species names or NCBI sequence identifiers as a text file.
+Then all one of the functions of this package ONCE.

+**Bad approach:**
+In a bash script call the functions of this package at each iteration.
+This will be super slow...
+Why? because this would load the full NCBI tree in memory at each iteration !

 ## NCBI Taxonomy operations